 “I couldn’t believe the size of the fillets he gave me.
 They must have been 15 pounders,” said Milano, 42.
 “It really helped out because my wife can only eat fresh foods … Now she has dinner for the week.”

 Tom Connor of Farmingville appreciated the assistance when Foley delivered six big bags of fluke fillets for his out-of-work employees at TOMCO automotive in Bethpage.

 “Jimmy gave them fish for all their families.
-They went crazy for it,” says Connor, 49.
+They went crazy for it,” said Connor, 49.
 “I have one employee who cried because he was so blown away.”

 Morici and Foley are ready to go out again next week when the weather clears.

-“We are willing to step up and help out,” Morici says.
+“We are willing to step up and help out,” Morici said.

 As a public service, this article is available for all.
 Newsday readers support our strong local journalism by subscribing.
 Please show you value this important work by becoming a subscriber now.SUBSCRIBE